 This post may contain affiliate links.
 FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Let me be the first to say that I enjoy cars.
 You won’t catch me standing in my driveway admiring our two vehicles, but I appreciate them.
 They are reliable, cosmetically appealing, and mechanically-sound.
-We could drive two brand-new cars if we really wanted to do so, but we hold a more conservative view on car buying.

-The Purpose of Cars
+Car Buying and The Purpose of Cars

 1. Function as people movers – transports people from point A to point B.